EPprivate/private_repo/v2/README_V2.md

 ## Resolve an error

-Once we have located and reviewed the
+Once we have located and reviewed the error, it is time to fix it.